-For Barbra Streisand’s early albums the original pressings on the 360 label have just got to be better, right?
+For Barbra Streisand’s early albums, the original pressings on the 360 label just have to be better, right?

 Our good later label pressings had all the richness and Tubey Magic of the 360s — one really couldn’t tell which pressing was on the turntable by the sound — but had a bit more space, clarity and freedom from artificiality.

 Watch your levels because she really gets loud on some of this material.
 The best copies, such as this side one, hold up.
 The lesser copies get congested, shrill and crude at their loudest, and of course get marked down dramatically when that happens.

 Side two as very rich and smooth, yet clear and breathy – this is the right sound for ol’ Babs.
 The first track has tons of Tubey Magical reverb – check it out!

 I’ve Been Here

 This album devoted to songs penned by French composers marks Streisand’s first collaboration with producer/composer Michael Legrand, whom would go on to write the brilliant score for Yentl in 1983.
 It provides the singer with a bit of challenge, seeing that it calls upon her to sing not only in English but also French for the first time as well.
 Not surprisingly, she pulls off the numbers splendidly and JE M’APPELLE BARBRA is yet another exceptional release from Streisand’s sixties catalogue.